 Do energy stocks pay dividends?

 Several energy companies stocks do pay dividends.
-In fact, 12 of our 2021 best energy stocks pay between 0.2% and 7.3% but as you can see the payout range is wide.
+In fact, four of our 2022 best energy stocks pay between 0.8% and 12.5% but as you can see the payout range is wide.

 Is there an energy index?